 "All of us need some friends.
 Plants do too.
 With worms, my raspberries are living in harmony"

 Every year from July to October he gathers a ton of raspberries from his two fields with help from his neighbors and friends.
 Shalay has a very specific and rare type of raspberry.
 They are bigger and juicier than other species that are common in Ukraine.
+One part of the harvest, Shalay sells to Lviv restaurants, another part is bought by private families.
+He also produces homemade raspberry jam and liqueurs.

 Poison in our Food